CQCL/pytket-docs/manual/manual_zx.rst

 ..
 Created and discarded qubits are not open boundaries; indexing of boundaries made by qubit and bit order; conversion returns a map between boundaries and UnitIDs

 The boundaries of the resulting :py:class:`ZXDiagram` will match up with the open boundaries of the :py:class:`Circuit`.
 However, :py:class:`OpType.Create` and :py:class:`OpType.Discard` operations will be replaced with an initialisation and a discard map respectively, meaning the number of boundary vertices in the resulting diagram may not match up with the number of qubits and bits in the original :py:class:`Circuit`.
 This makes it difficult to have a sensible policy for knowing where in the linear boundary of the :py:class:`ZXDiagram` is the input/output of a particular qubit.
-The second return value of :py:math:`circuit_to_zx()` is a map sending a :py:class:`UnitID` to the pair of :py:class:`ZXVert` objects for the corresponding input and output.
+The second return value of :py:meth:`circuit_to_zx()` is a map sending a :py:class:`UnitID` to the pair of :py:class:`ZXVert` objects for the corresponding input and output.

 ..
 Extraction is not computationally feasible for general diagrams; known to be efficient for MBQC diagrams with flow; current method permits unitary diagrams with gflow, based on Backens et al.; more methods will be written in future for different extraction methods, e.g. causal flow, MBQC, pauli flow, mixed diagram extraction